 open/close all folders

-- Bad Ass: Holds the record of being undefeated in 400 matches around the world.
-He can also take out several guards with guns ready to fire at point-blank range.
+- The Ace: Holds the record of being undefeated in 400 matches around the world.

 - Big Damn Heroes: Not bad at these.

 - Charles Atlas Superpower: Through nothing but a harsh, disciplined training in karate that has dominated most of his life, Makoto Kyogoku can defeat a small army of hired thugs, knock out armed criminals and dodge bullets.